Details Panel Customization in Unreal Engine

 };

-PropertyName and MatchValue are both strings.
-The reason for using strings is that they can store values of any type.
-The subsequent operations for property customization will target the FPropertyMatchMapping structure type.
+Both PropertyName and MatchValue are strings, and the reason for using strings is that they can store values of any type.
+Subsequent property customization operations are targeted at the FPropertyMatchMapping structure type.

-Thus, the implementation logic for property customization is as follows:
+Thus, the implementation ideas for property customization are:

 1. Create a custom PropertyTypeCustomization.

-2. When the property panel is created, replace the original property creation logic with PropertyTypeCustomization.
+2. When the property panel is created, replace the original property creation logic and use PropertyTypeCustomization for the creation.

 1